 I remember the culture in primary schools being so different.
 In Nairobi, you had to be perfectly groomed and highly respectful to your teachers.
 We were still kids, but in school, everyone was on their best behavior, especially when adults were around.
 So, it was weird to see kids express their emotions so freely around adults, especially when they pulled tantrums in class.
 I would think, where the hell am I?

 I became very quiet when I first started primary school in Australia because it was so different from what I knew.
 As I got used to everything, I had so much fun.
 I loved the rebellion!
 Wearing princess themed backpacks and styling my school uniform however I wanted was the coolest thing to me.
 I think that was when my obsession with fashion started.
 And because I didn’t talk much, I had to let everyone know I was the coolest by always being best dressed.

 How did you find it adjusting to life in Australia?

 At first, I felt very out of place.
-My friends’ parents were very welcoming when I first moved here, and I had amazing neighbours.
+My friends’ parents were very welcoming when I first moved here, and I had amazing neighbors.
 I loved how chilled and kind the people I got to know were.
-It was when I stepped out of my community especially when I felt out of place because I wasn’t used to being around people didn’t look like me and share the same cultural behaviours.
+It was when I stepped out of my community especially when I felt out of place because I wasn’t used to being around people didn’t look like me and share the same cultural behaviors.